Skip to content

 Dear Prime Minister, graphic

-Some of these communities have been forced to boil all their drinking water for almost thirty years!
+Some of these communities have been forced to boil all their drinking water for over thirty years!
 Entire generations have grown up without access to safe tap water.

-During the 2015 federal election, Prime Minister Trudeau promised to eliminate DWAs within five years.
-Some progress was made but for the last three years, there has been very little improvement.
+Some progress was made under Justin Trudeau but there has been very little overall improvement.
+Prime Minister Mark Carney has announced his Liberal government plans to table a successor to Bill C-61 in the spring, though no timeline has been given.
 It is clear that the federal government has lost any sense of urgency for solving this problem.

 TAKE ACTION